SEMESTER CONVERSION STEERING COMMITTEE

 - Develop models for Individualized Advisement Plans.

 Membership: Outreach, Student Life (Orientation), AACE, College Advising Centers, Associate Provost, Enrollment Information Center, Executive Director of Financial Aid, Office of General Education, Assistant Registrar, EOP/EXCEL Advisors, 4 (one from each college) faculty, 3 (one transfer, one native, one graduate) students.
 (21 members).
-Co-directors serve as Ex-officio members.
+Director and Associate Director serve as Ex-officio members.

 SCSC Approved 4/3/15